xamarin/mvpwb/mac/user-interface/README.md

 The workbooks in this section cover many of the common elements used to create a Xamarin.Mac app's User Interface such as Windows, Toolbars and Table Views.

-Because of the way workbooks function, each workbook in this section will cover the steps required to build a Xamarin.Mac app's User Interface directly from C# code without using a Xcode's Interface Builder `.storyboard` or `.xib` file.
+Because of the way workbooks function, many of the workbooks in this section will cover the steps required to build a Xamarin.Mac app's User Interface directly from C# code without using a Xcode's Interface Builder `.storyboard` or `.xib` file.

 <!--## Defining a UI in Interface Builder